-Lotus flower tattoos are intrinsically beautiful depictions of peace and relaxation, often featuring high in the list of 50+ best tattoo design ideas.
+Lotus flower tattoos are intrinsically beautiful depictions of peace and relaxation.

 A lotus flower tattoo design is renowned for its symbolism among yoga practitioners and spiritual teachers.
 Their unfolding is often equated to a man’s inner development and psychic growth, or in a mandala tattoo of the lotus, balance.